vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 and Figure 3.14 look so different, in terms of which countries are shaded most darkly?

-16. Table 3.4 indicates which countries place the highest population- driven new demand on global resources using energy as a proxy.
+16. Table 3.4 indicates which countries place the highest populationdriven new demand on global resources using energy as a proxy.
 Which countries can American citizens regard as contributing more total resource demand?
 At the individual citizen-contribution level, what other citizens can Americans identify as being responsible for a greater demand on resources via population growth?

 17. The last two columns in Table 3.4 were computed for this book from available information on population, birth and death rates, and annual energy usage for each country (as represented in the first four columns; references in the caption).
 Use logical reasoning to replicate the calculation that produces the last two columns from the others and report how the computation goes, using an example from the table.